deveel/deveel.webhooks/docs/basic_usage_management.md

  limitations under the License.
 -->

+_**Note** - [05-2023] The packages provided by framework for the management of webhook subscriptions are going through a major redesign. the below specifications must be considered provisional_

+---

 # Webhook Subscription Management

-The process of sending _webhooks_ to recipient \[systems\] is provided through implementations of the `IWebhookSender` contract, and in the model provided by _Deveel Webhooks_ is not dependent from the existence of a Subscription Management component: that means you might implement your own components for the Webhook Subscription Management (see the section on _[Advanced Usage - Custom Webhook Management](advaned_usage_custom_management.md)), using the remaining parts of the framework.
+While it's true that the simple process of sending _webhooks_ to recipient \[systems\], provided through implementations of the `IWebhookSender` service, is not dependent from the existence of any _Subscription Management_ capability, this is recomended to enable notification scenarios.

-Anyway the framework provides a default implementation for the management and resolution of subscriptions to certain type of events, and optionally other additional conditions (_subscription filters_), to ease the process of notification.
+In fact, the notification of events to a recipient systems in a reactive mode requires the existence of a _Subscription_ to a certain type of event, and optionally other additional conditions (_subscription filters_), to ease the process of notification: users can subscribe to a certain type of event, and the system will send a notification to the recipient systems of the users only when the event occurs.

+The Deveel.Webhooks framework provides a default implementation of the services and classes that can be used for the management and resolution of subscriptions, but you might want implement your own components to further ehnance the _Webhook Subscription Management_ capabilities of your application (see the section on _[Advanced Usage - Custom Webhook Management](advaned_usage_custom_management.md))_, using the remaining parts of the framework.

 ## Service Instrumentation

-Assuming you are working on a traditional _[ASP.NET application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-5.0&tabs=windows)_, you can start using the management functions of this framework through the _Dependency Injection_ (DI) pattern, including the base implementations during the Startup of your application, calling the `.AddWebhooks()` extension method provided by _Deveel Webhooks_:
+Assuming you are working on a traditional _[ASP.NET application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-6.0&tabs=windows)_, you can start using the management functions of this framework through the _Dependency Injection_ (DI) pattern, including the base implementations during the Startup of your application, calling the `.AddWebhooks<MySubscription>()` extension method provided by _Deveel Webhooks_:

 ``` csharp
 using System;